Powerlearnproject/se-day1-assignment-ChirieKendi/README.md

 Creative Writing: Using prompt engineering to inspire creativity in storytelling, poetry, and content generation by specifying themes, tones, or genres.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+Example of a Vague Prompt
+“Tell me about history.”

+This prompt is unclear and broad, giving the AI model little direction on which aspect of history the user is interested in.
+The response could cover anything from ancient civilizations to modern political events, potentially leading to an answer that doesn’t meet the user's needs.

+Improved Prompt
+“Provide a brief overview of major events in 20th-century world history, focusing on key political and technological developments.”

+Why the Improved Prompt is More Effective
+Specificity: The improved prompt specifies a time period (“20th-century”) and focus areas (“key political and technological developments”), which helps the model hone in on relevant content.

+Clarity: By including “major events” and “brief overview,” the prompt makes it clear that the user wants a high-level summary rather than an in-depth analysis or a long historical narrative.

+Conciseness: The prompt remains brief but gives the model all the necessary details to understand the scope of the response.